agiliq/agiliq-jekyll/_posts/2021-07-09-django-apm-with-datadog.md

 sudo service datadog-agent restart
 ```

-Wait for 5 min, We should be able see PostgreSQL performance metrics in datadog dashboard.
+Wait for 5 min, We should be able to see PostgreSQL performance metrics in datadog dashboard.

 That's it folks.
 You can check their official docs at https://docs.datadoghq.com/